-In these pages, we will add biographies and information related to capital punishment in the United States and the world.
-Information related to the wrongfully convicted will be included for a couple of great reasons: a) so society can learn from their examples and b) to provide acting and future criminal defense attorney’s with fodder for making better cases in court.
+In these pages, we will include biographies and information related to capital punishment in the United States and the world.
+Information related to the wrongfully convicted will be included for a couple of great reasons: a) so society can learn from their examples and b) to provide acting and future criminal defense attorneys with fodder for making better cases in court.

 - Biographies of Infamous Criminals